aishaadambek/QazByEx/README.md

 Depending on your motives:
 - You will need Android Studio to run the code and test it for bugs/efficiency.
 Additionally, make sure you have an Android phone and an Emulator to test how the program works.
 - You may simply download the app and see how it works on your phone.

+### Main Functionality:

+- Instant translation available using volley libraries and Glosbe API;
+- Created local databases using SQLite and server databases for user authentication with help of PHP and web hosting.